SSWConsulting/SSW.Rules.Content/rules/clean-failed-requests/rule.md

 ## Understand your Failed Requests

 When cleaning up Failed Requests, it is important to identify the patterns between frequent offenders and categorize them into the following three categories:

 1. Irrelevant – Failed Requests that you expect but cannot do anything about.
 Examples: 404 responses to “/autodiscover.xml”, “/robots933456.txt”.

-2. Spam – Failed requests to the non-existent URLs for your application.
+2. Probing Attempts – Inbound requests targeting non-existent URLs in your application.
-These requests are likely coming from Bots looking for the common exploits in your application.
+These requests often originate from bots seeking common vulnerabilities.
+A properly configured Web Application Firewall (WAF) should identify and mitigate such traffic i.e. this should be empty.
-Examples: 404 responses to “.php” or “wordpress” endpoints, which are not part of your application.
+Examples: 404 responses to requests for '.php' or 'Wordpress' endpoints not present in your .NET application.

 3. Fixable – Failed Requests that you identify as bugs in your application.
 You can identify these requests by their URL belonging to the real endpoints or files in your application.